 - Be ready to compete with a lot of other picture enthusiasts on the beach and a few inevitable flamingo floaties – some people are just literal like that?
 But above all, don’t go too crazy for a picture.
 If you take your time, stay clam and be nice to the animals, you’ll get your turn.

 Are The Flamingos Free?

 And finally, I couldn’t ignore this question.
-I’ve seen some reports online that the wings of these flamingos have been clipped so they can’t fly away.
+I’ve seen some reports online that the flamingos have clipped wings so they can’t fly away.
 Flamingos are actually not native to the island, they most likely come from neighboring Curacao or Bonaire.
 Of course, it doesn’t sound very humane if the birds are being kept on hotel grounds to entertain guests.
-But they could also be rescues or perhaps there is another explanation for how they found themselves in Aruba and whether they are free to leave.
+But they could also be rescues.
+Or perhaps there is another explanation for how they got to Aruba.

 As much as I tried to find a definitive answer to this question, I was not able to.
 Other than a few threads on online forums and random articles with unclear sources, I could not find anything solid.
 If you have any official information, I’d love to find out!

 So, Flamingo Beach – Is It Really Worth It?

 Although reality might be a little different from what you expect, Flamingo Beach Aruba is really a unique experience.
 There are few other places in the world where you would be able to get this close to flamingos and interact with them.
 PLUS you get to do it on a beautiful beach with crystal clear water and powdery white sand.
 Yes, it’s not exactly a wild experience, and yes, you might have to wait for your turn to feed the birds and take a picture.
 But in the end, you’ll have some really fun memories from this place either way.